LouisRuncieman/TextAnalysis/README.md

 # Text Analysis

 Given a plain text file (or a directory of files), produce the following summary:
-* _Interesting_ words used (and occurrences);
+* _Interesting_\* words used (and occurrences);
 * the files in which they appear (and occurrences);
 * The sentences in which they are used.

-Interesting words are defined as any word other than stopwords (defined by the NLTK Corpora Stopwords list) or any words appearing in uninteresting_words.csv which can be manually added to over time.
+\*Interesting words are defined as any word other than stopwords (defined by the NLTK Corpora Stopwords list) or any words appearing in uninteresting_words.csv which can be manually added to over time.

 ## `TextAnalyser`

 This class takes a raw text body (as a string) and generates word tokens and sentence tokens upon initilisation.
 Once created, sentence tokens remain unchanged.
-Word tokens, however, have a number of methods to manipulate their content.
+Word tokens, however, have a number of methods to manipulate their content inplace.

 ### `expand_contractions_in_tokens`